ibm-cloud-docs/codeengine/cmd_defs.md

 You must be within the context of a [project](#cli-project) before you use `repo` commands.

+For more information about accessing repositories, see [Accessing private code repositories](/docs/codeengine?topic=codeengine-code-repositories).

 To see CLI help for the `repo` commands, run `ibmcloud ce repo -h`.
 {: tip}